GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 One aspect that deserves attention in this context is the impossibility of creating popularity weights.
 Since the 'topics' are every possible word in the whole set of songs, the popularity coefficient of each word would be flattened to zero by the cardinality of the set, making the inverse popularity-weights to tend to infinity by contrast.

 In this regard, it may be interesting to read the results obtained (On the script).
-It can be observed that the most similar songs were identified in dialect songs, probably due to problems in the handling of such words by the embedding model.
+It can be observed that the most similar songs were identified in pairs in which there is at least one love song (i.e. la stagione del tuo amore).
+This result is consistent with the previous findings, since 'amore' is the topic associated with the highest pupularity score.
-The other first places, however, are occupied by songs that contain words regarding the topic "faith"(e.g Coda di Lupo-Dio è morto), which i have seen to be the one that generates the most bias in the similarity calculation, before adding popularity to the algorithm.
+An interesting result is the third place (Preghiera in gennaio - Cristoforo Colombo), since these 2 songs don't have any specific reference to the 'love' area.

+The lasts position are occupied by short songs or dialect songs (for which, probably, Spacy can't tag correctly the NOUNs), showing the balancing problem.

 It might be interesting to try to adapt the method to handle the similarity calculation more precisely, perhaps trying to find an alternative way in defining the weights.